dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/cloud-build-and-view-your-docs.md

 4. Click **Save**.
 Proceed to [configure project documentation](#configure-project-documentation) so your project generates the documentation when this job runs.

-You can also include `dbt docs generate` to the list of commands in the job run steps.
-There are different outcomes when you configure a job using the **Generate docs on run** selection or when you add the command to the run steps.
+You can also add `dbt docs generate` to the list of commands in the job run steps.
+Expect different outcomes and behaviors when you configure a job using the **Generate docs on run** selection, compared to when you add the command to the run steps.

 <!-- tabs for runs teps and command -->
 <Tabs>

 <TabItem value="checkbox" label="Generate docs on run checkbox">

-Selecting **Generate docs on run** indicates that if run step in your job fails, the job can still be successful.
+Selecting **Generate docs on run** means if the step your job fails, the job can still be successful.

 </TabItem>

 <TabItem value="run_steps" label="`dbt docs generate` job run step">

-If you add dbt docs generate to the list of commands and the step fails, this means the job will fail and all subsequent steps will be skipped.
+Adding `dbt docs generate` to the list of commands in the job run steps means if the the step in your job fails, the job will fail and all subsequent steps will be skipped.

 </TabItem>